Sykes Cottages · 2025–2026 · AI Infrastructure & Knowledge Management

 I set out to build a single intelligence layer that made the organisation's complete knowledge base accessible through a single natural language question.

 The core architecture used Azure OpenAI for synthesis, Power Automate for orchestration, and intelligent multi-source routing.
-The system synthesised data from 1,000+ experiments and 200 UX research studies, enabling natural language queries across all sources simultaneously.
+The system synthesised data from 1,200+ experiments and 200 UX research studies, enabling natural language queries across all sources simultaneously.
+All outputs were delivered as fully cited HTML reports

 Azure OpenAI Power Automate GPT Synthesis Multi-source Routing HTML Reporting Natural Language Queries